TheEightBot/enterprise-application-patterns-using-maui/navigation.md

     use view model-first navigation, where the page to navigate to refers to the name of the view model type.

 - How to cleanly separate the navigational behavior of the app across the views and view models.
-The MVVM pattern provides a separation between the app\'s UI and its presentation and business logic.
+The MVVM pattern provides a separation between the app's UI and its presentation and business logic.
     However, the navigation behavior of an app will often span the UI and presentations parts of the app.
 The user will often initiate navigation from a view, and the view will be replaced as a result of the navigation.
 However, navigation might often also need to be initiated or coordinated from within the view model.

 - How to pass parameters during navigation for initialization purposes.
 For example, if the user navigates to a view to update order details, the order data will have to be passed to the view so that it can display the correct data.

 - How to co-ordinate navigation, to ensure that certain business rules are obeyed.
 For example, users might be prompted before navigating away from a view so that they can correct any invalid data or be prompted to submit or discard any data changes that were made within the view.

-This chapter addresses these challenges by presenting a NavigationService class that\'s used to perform view model-first page navigation.
+This chapter addresses these challenges by presenting a NavigationService class that's used to perform view model-first page navigation.

 **Note:** The NavigationService used by the app is designed only to